ihabunek/phormium-modgen/README.md

 -----

 Before starting, you need to have a Phormium configuration file which defines the database from which you want to generate models.
-The config file defaults to `config.json`.
+If a config file is not specified, modgen will look for a file named "config.json" in the working directory.

 Generate models for all tables in a database:
 ```